mendix/docs/content/studio-how-to/pages-how-to-configure-form.md

 ---
-title: "Configure a List and View Its Details"
+title: "Configure a Form and Change Items Related to It"
 category: "Pages"
 description: "Describes how to configure a list of items in Mendix Studio."
 menu_order: 30